218 First Avenue, Sterling, Illinois

 Above: Ribbon cutting celebrating the completion of Lawrence Lofts.
 Left: Lawrence Lofts opened up windows that have been shuttered since the 1960's.
 Twenty residential units now occupy the upper stories of the Lawrence Building, offering unique floor plans for those wishing to live downtown Sterling.

 Interesting Fact: The completion of Lawrence Lofts marks the first time the upper stories have been occupied since the 1960's.

 Funding sources for the Lawrence Lofts development includes Low Income Housing Tax Credits, State Affordable Housing Tax Credits, Federal Home Loan Bank of Chicago, Sterling TODAY, Sauk Valley Bank, and Illinois Attorney General National Foreclosure Settlement Funds.

 Catalyst for Investment

 The Lawrence Lofts development comes off the success of nearly a 10-year partnership between GROWTH and the City of Sterling.
-Lawrence Lofts is the first multi-family development GROWTH has produced in downtown Sterling, but GROWTH has been partnering with the City of Sterling since 2009 on various housing initiatives including Neighborhood Stabilization Program 2, Illinois Attorney General National Foreclosure Settlement Funds, and programs that address blighted, vacant residential properties and various programs that allowed homeowners to make necessary repairs and accessibility improvements, allowing residents stay in their homes while improving the quality of single-family housing and helping to create vibrancy in neighborhoods throughout the City of Sterling.
+Lawrence Lofts is the first multi-family development GROWTH has produced in downtown Sterling, but GROWTH has been partnering with the City of Sterling since 2009 on various housing initiatives including Neighborhood Stabilization Program 2, Illinois Attorney General National Foreclosure Settlement Funds, and various revitalization and repair programs for single family homes throughout the city of Sterling.